iteh/crowbar-virtualbox/README.md

 http://jedi.be/blog/2011/11/04/vagrant-virtualbox-hostonly-pxe-vlans/

-Its opinionated in a sense as we need ubuntu-12.04 to work, so fork an help to make it more useable for other distros :-)
+Its opinionated in a sense as we need ubuntu-12.04 to work, so fork and help to make it more useable for other distros :-)

 ## Prerequisites ##